Ruffpuff1/Ruffpuff1/README.md

 ## Some of my projects 🦊

-I have made a lot of irregular and weird projects and I hope as time progresses my projects will become even more absurd, but out of all of them here are some I believe are worth considering.

 • [Foxxie](https://github.com/Foxxiebot) - *A Smort butler for your server.*
 *Foxxie is a Discord bot focused on Utility and Moderation executed in a way that is clean and professional looking..*